trueos/pcbsd/src-qt5/docs/preinstall.rst

 ------------------------------------------------

 PC-BSD® provides pre-built VirtualBox and VMWare disks which create a a pre-made virtual machine with PC-BSD® already installed.
-The VirtualBox file ends in a *.vdi.xz* extension and the VMWare disk file ends in a :file:`.vmdk.xz` extension.
+The VirtualBox file ends in a :file:`.vdi.xz` extension and the VMWare disk file ends in a :file:`.vmdk.xz` extension.
 The :file:`.xz` means that the file needs to be unzipped first so that it just ends with a :file:`.vdi` or :file:`.vmdk` extension.

 On a Linux or BSD system, use the :command:`xz` command by giving it the name of the file which you downloaded::

- xz -d PCBSD10.1.1-RELEASE-x64-consumer-desktop.vmdk.xz
+ xz -d PCBSD10.1.2-RELEASE-x64-consumer-desktop.vmdk.xz

 Since this is a large file, the command will take a few minutes to extract the image.
 You will receive the prompt back when it has finished.